Thibaud-Br/Thibaud-Br/README.md

 My name is Thibaud and I'm a Nantes based front-end developer.
 I recently fell in love with front-end development and I'm currently spending all my time learning new languages and creating beautiful websites.
 My goal is to become a professional front-end developer and turn my passion into my job.
+💻 I'm currently working on [Sun Scale]()
+🌱 I'm curently learning JS and React
 ## Languages that I know / am learning 📖
 - HTML
 - CSS / Sass